FILL THE GAP

 What Nik's wish are you thinking about and why?

-fighting Osteosarcoma
+fighting Rhabdomyosarcoma

-fighting Lymphoma
+fighting Non Hodgkins Lymphoma